Highlights

 The Tower: A Tale of Two Cities

-Where to Watch The Tower: A Tale of Two Cities
+The Tower: A Tale of Two Cities - Where to Watch & Stream Online

-Yearning to watch "The Tower: A Tale of Two Cities" on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or watch the documentary TV series via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Looking to feast your eyes on "The Tower: A Tale of Two Cities" on your TV or mobile device at home?
+Searching for a streaming service to buy, rent, download, or play the documentary TV series via subscription can be difficult, so we here at Moviefone want to help you out.

 Originally premiering June 25th, 2007, "The Tower: A Tale of Two Cities" stars .
-The series runs 1 season(s), and has a score of 80 (out of 100) on TMDB, which collated reviews from 1 respected people.
+The series runs 1 season(s), and has a score of 80 (out of 100) on TMDB, which put together reviews from 1 respected people.

-Curious to know what the TV series is about?
+You probably already know what the show's about, but just in case...
 Here’s the plot: "The Tower: A Tale of Two Cities is a British television documentary series based on the Pepys estate in Deptford, south-east London.
 The eight-part series premiered on 25 June 2007, on BBC One.
 In 2004, Lewisham council sold one of three adjacent public housing tower blocks on the economically deprived Pepys Estate to a private property developer.
 The tower was converted into luxury apartments and sold to people who, for the most part, did not grow up in the local area.
 The documentary was filmed over three years and chronicled the difficulties faced by some of the local residents in adapting to the changes sweeping the neighbourhood.
 Notable characters included heroin-addicted Leol and his alcoholic best friend Nicky, and the landlord of the local pub who is struggling with the challenges of satisfying his conservative 'old guard' and tempting the new arrivals - mostly young and relatively wealthy - into his traditional boozer.
 The Tower: A Tale of Two Cities won the best factual series BAFTA award in 2008."

 "The Tower: A Tale of Two Cities" is currently available to stream via subscription, rental, or purchase on .